 Childbearing leave consists of time an appointee is temporarily disabled because of pregnancy, childbirth, or related medical conditions.
-Leave for childbirth and recovery normally will be for at least six weeks; more time may be necessary for medical reasons.
+Leave for childbirth and recovery normally will be for at least six to eight weeks; more time may be necessary for medical reasons.
 If an academic appointee is disabled because of pregnancy, childbirth, or related medical conditions she is eligible to take an unpaid childbearing leave (“pregnancy disability leave”) for up to 4 months during the period of actual disability.

 Active Service Modified Duties (ASMD)